Arena Lviv

 Arena Lviv (Арена Львів) is a football stadium in Lviv, Ukraine.
 It was one of the eight UEFA Euro 2012 venues, where it hosted three of the group-stage games.
 According to the official plans, the stadium has a total seating capacity of 34,915.
 Both clubs FC Lviv and Rukh Lviv use the stadium for home games.
+Due to the Russo-Ukrainian War, the stadium is used by Shakhtar Donetsk since 2014.

 Home field

 It was the home field of FC Karpaty Lviv in 2011–12.
 But Karpaty only played five games at it and returned to its original home field due to the lease price.
 Another club Hoverla Uzhhorod also played a home game at the stadium, due to reconstruction of Avanhard Stadium in Uzhhorod.

-Due to the conflict in their home city, Shakhtar Donetsk played its home games at the stadium between July 2014 and December 2016.
+Due to the Russo-Ukrainian War, Shakhtar Donetsk played its home games at the stadium between July 2014 and December 2016, and after the full-scale invasion in 2022.

 Overview

 Construction work began on 20 November 2008 and was completed by October 2011.
 The opening ceremony took place on 29 October, with a vast theatrical production dedicated to the history of Lviv and with the concert of the pop-star Anastacia.
 The first football match in the stadium was played on 15 November 2011, between Ukraine and Austria, ending with a score of 2–1.
 The first player to score a goal in the new stadium was Artem Milevskyi in the 16th minute (the second was an own goal and the third was scored by Marko Dević in the 91st minute).